jeffersoncechinel/attribute-validator/README.md

 - Number - Validates if a value is numeric.
 - Email - Validates if and email is valid.
 - Range - Validates if value number is in range.
+- Datetime - Validates datetime, date and time in any format.
 - ... more to come.
 Interested in contribute? :)

 Requirements